jessicaseto/neighborhood-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The photo and link for each hike was fetched using the [Foursquare API] (https://developer.foursquare.com/).
+The photo and link for each hike was fetched using the [Foursquare API](https://developer.foursquare.com/).

 ## Available Scripts